Warren1001/MrLlamaSCStreamInfo/OldVersionInstallGuide.md

 ###### It's a lot of steps, but most of them are very quick, such as clicking buttons or opening folders.

+##### Something worth nothing, while these files do not directly change the game, logging into Battle.net with these files in your Diablo 2 folder may or may not get you banned.
+Caution should be exercised.
+It is recommended that you have a separate installation for playing on Battle.net.
+A simple copy and paste of your current Diablo 2 folder should be enough to install this version-switcher into Diablo 2.

 1. **Install Diablo 2 as normal.**
 	- The version does not matter.
 It can be 1.12 or 1.13 or 1.14d.
 	- It should be unmodded though.
 2. [**Download Cactus**](https://github.com/fearedbliss/Cactus/archive/master.zip)**.**
-	- You can find more information about Cactus [here](https://github.com/fearedbliss/Cactus).
+	- Cactus is a version-switcher.
+You can find more information about Cactus [here](https://github.com/fearedbliss/Cactus).
 3. **Open `cactus-master.zip`.**
 4. **Navigate to and open the `1.
 Files` folder.**
 5. **Take every file in the above folder and drag and drop it into your Diablo 2 folder.**